 Privacy Narrative - Shurli’s Moat

-Shurli is not a cheaper Tailscale.
+Shurli is not a cheaper version of existing VPN tools.
 It’s the self-sovereign alternative for people who care about owning their network.

 AccountsNone - no email, no OAuthRequired (Google, GitHub, etc.)